SomeoneElseOSM/Changeset1/README.md

 * Deleted ways and relations
 * Single node ways
 * Ways with no tags (which then need to be checked manually to make sure that they're not part of a relation, or were updated later in the changeset to have tags).
-* Landuse ways that have been erronously converted to buildings or shops because of iD but 542.
+* Landuse ways that have been erronously converted to buildings or shops because of iD bug 542.

 Finally